 Pressure Sensitive Paint (PSP)

 The PSP technique is an optical measurement method, which provides a pressure measurement on surfaces without introducing flow-disturbing probes and without affecting the surface of the model.
 To obtain the surface pressure by this method, the model is coated with a special paint, which is illuminated for example by UV light.
-The intensity of the resulting fluorescence light depends on the local oxygen concentration and allows for the determination of the two-dimensional pressure distribution.
+The intensity of the emitted light depends on the local oxygen concentration and allows for the determination of the two-dimensional pressure distribution.

 At the DLR Institute of Aerodynamics and Flow Technology the application of pressure sensitive paint (PSP) is used as a tool to determine the pressure distribution on aircraft surfaces during aircraft design processes.
 Instantaneous two-dimensional pressure distributions on the surface of a model in test facilities like wind tunnels or turbo machines are considered a major advancement in the field of non-intrusive measurement techniques within aerodynamics.